hzrd149/blossom/Server.md

 ### PUT /upload - Upload Blob

-The `PUT /upload` endpoint ....
+The `PUT /upload` endpoint ...

-Servers may reject an upload for any reason and must respond with the approperate HTTP `4xx` status code and the body as a human readable reason for the rejection
+Servers may reject an upload for any reason and must respond with the approperate HTTP `4xx` status code and an erorr message explaining the reason for the rejection

 #### Upload Authorization (required)